hectormatos2011/iOSContextualMenu/README.md

 $ gem install cocoapods
 ```

-To integrate iOSContextualMenu through CocoaPods, make sure the `use_frameworks!` line is included in your Podfile (PrediKit is written in Swift so it needs to be brought in as a framework).
+To integrate `iOSContextualMenu` through CocoaPods, make sure the `use_frameworks!` line is included in your Podfile (`iOSContextualMenu` is written in Swift so it needs to be brought in as a framework).
 Make sure these lines are somewhere in your `Podfile`:

 ```ruby
 pod 'iOSContextualMenu'